Marius Fiche

 Arrested in 1939 as a German national, he was interned in Haubourdin and then released because he married a French woman.

-Under the occupation, the family fled to Limoges.
+During the occupation, the family fled to Limoges.
 They obtained false documents in the name of Maret.

 Hilde is interned in the camp of Gurs, then released after two months.
 Karl is arrested and interned in Saint-Germain-les-Belles (Haute Vienne), then at the camps of Nexon and Gurs.
 Transferred to Drancy, then deported by convoy 51.

 Born on 25 August 1920 in Budapest, Etienne Rosenfeld was arrested and taken to Drancy on 20 August 1941.
 He made many drawings during his internment.
 He was deported to Auschwitz on 14 September 1942 by convoy no. 32.
-During the evacuation of Auschwitz camp, he participated in a “death march”.
+During the evacuation of the Auschwitz camp, he participated in a “death march”.
 He survived and was repatriated to France on 15 June 1945.

 The Shoah Memorial has just received four new archive collections from the